How to write a good press release that'll get picked up by the media

 - Extras – are you offering any opportunities, such as exclusive images, interviews or statistics?
 Now's your chance to mention it

-- Media assets* – if your story is a visual one, include an image gallery, video or link to your press kit so that anyone covering your story has everything they need at their fingertips; don't make life difficult for them
+- Media assets* – if your story is a visual one, include an image gallery, video or link to your press kit (read our guide on the perfect press kit) so that anyone covering your story has everything they need at their fingertips; don't make life difficult for them

 - Boilerplate – the standard short bio for the organizations and key people mentioned in your press release